Why Data Science Matters And How It Powers Business Value?

 3. Challenging the staff to adopt best practices and focus on issues that matter.

 One of the responsibilities of a data scientist is to ensure that the staff is familiar and well-versed with the organization’s analytics product.
-They prepare the staff for success with the demonstration of the effective use of the system to extract insight and drive action.
-Once the staff understands the product capabilities, their focus can shift to addressing the key business challenges.
+They prepare the staff for success with the demonstration of the effective use of the system to extract insights and drive action.
+Once the staff understands the product capabilities, their focus can shift to addressing key business challenges.

 4. Identifying opportunities